Zuckerberg testimony to Congress: 'My mistake, I'm sorry'

 "We're starting this in the US and expanding to the rest of the world in the coming months," Zuckerberg said.

-On Monday, Facebook also agreed to supply proprietary data for a study on its role in elections and democracy, researchers announced.
+On Monday, Facebook agreed to supply proprietary data for a study on its role in elections and democracy.

-"In consultation with the foundations funding the initiative, Facebook will invite respected academic experts to form a commission which will then develop a research agenda about the impact of social media on society - starting with elections," a company statement said.

 "The focus will be entirely forward looking.
-And our goals are to understand Facebook's impact on upcoming elections - like Brazil, India, Mexico and the US mid-terms - and to inform our future product and policy decisions."
+And our goals are to understand Facebook's impact on upcoming elections - like Brazil, India, Mexico and the US mid-terms - and to inform our future product and policy decisions," Facebook said in a statement.

 Facebook has said it has seen little impact on its business from the privacy scandal despite a #deleteFacebook movement and concerns from advertisers.